-Linear Tape-Open (LTO) is an open-format tape storage technology created by Hewlett-Packard (HP), International Business Machines (IBM) and Seagate Technology.
-The term open format means users have access to multiple sources of storage media products that will be compatible.
-The high-capacity, single-reel implementation of LTO technology is known as the LTO Ultrium format, or simply LTO Ultrium.
+LTO (Linear Tape-Open) tape is an open-format tape storage technology created by Hewlett-Packard (HP), International Business Machines (IBM) and Seagate Technology.
+The term open format means users have access to multiple sources of storage media products that are compatible.Content Continues Below

-Seagate's tape business became Seagate Removable Storage Solutions in 2000, and the spin-off business took the name Certance in 2003.
-Quantum announced the purchase of Certance in 2004 and completed the acquisition in 2005.
-HP, IBM and Quantum continue to enhance LTO Ultrium and promote the LTO format.
+Seagate's tape business became Seagate Removable Storage Solutions in 2000, and the spinoff business took the name Certance in 2003.
+Quantum purchased Certance in 2005.
+HP -- now Hewlett Packard Enterprise (HPE) -- IBM and Quantum -- members of the LTO Consortium -- continue to enhance LTO Ultrium and promote the LTO tape format.

 The LTO Program requires that vendors licensing the technology pass annual third-party compliance verification tests.
 LTO Ultrium format-compliant products typically carry verification trademarks on tape drives and data cartridges.

 Advancements in LTO technology involve the materials from which the magnetic tape is manufactured, the digital encoding and compression methods used, the physical speed with which the tape moves through the drive, the length of the tape in each LTO cartridge, and the physical density of the data bits on the tape.
 Additional capabilities added with subsequent generations include write-once, read-many (WORM); data encryption; and partitioning to enable a Linear Tape File System (LTFS).